MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Variables and Branching Programming 1 EdStem Lesson.md

 ```

-If we now miss the code where the variable `d` is storing a different of data, we can run into odd problems (easy to see here, but imagine a more complex codebase):
+If we now miss the code where the variable `d` is storing a different of [[data]], we can run into odd problems (easy to see here, but imagine a more complex codebase):
 ```
 d = 8.6